la-ots/pelican/docs/foundation/typography.md

 ## Lists

 Lists are used to present elements in a collection.
-These may be bullet points or a numeric list.
+These may be bullet points numeric list.
 When writing lists, try to do the following when possible:

 * Try to keep the same approximate line lengths and phrasing.
 * Try to avoid repeating the same word at the beginning of each list item.